Explore postgraduate training pathways in regional Queensland.

 For detailed information in relation to training and assessment requirements, please contact RACS.

 Paediatric surgery trainees are selected directly into the sub-specialty and progress through the SET (Surgical Education and Training) program, an integrated program designed to provide clinical and operative experience to enable trainees to manage non-cardiothoracic surgery, general paediatric surgery and paediatric urology.
 The main components of SET training are placements in hospital posts, short courses (skills and specialty-specific), research and assessments.
-Upon completing all requirements of the training program, trainees may apply for admission to Fellowship of RACS.
+Upon completing all requirements of the training program, trainees may apply for admission to Fellowship of Royal Australasian College of Surgeons (FRACS).

 Explore postgraduate training pathways in regional Queensland.